shaizel/ridge-moore-exorcism/README.md

 A 2D top-down horror game built with Angular.

+## Live Demo

+You can play the game live at [https://shaizel.github.io/ridge-moore-exorcism](https://shaizel.github.io/ridge-moore-exorcism).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 20.1.4.

 ## Development server